reekystive/vscode-pnpm-workspace/README.md

 This extension contributes the following commands:

+- `pnpm Workspace: Copy Workspace Dependency Names Of...` - Opens a quick picker to select a package and copies its workspace dependency names
-- `pnpm Workspace: Copy Workspace Dependencies Of...` - Opens a quick picker to select a package and copies its workspace dependencies
+- `pnpm Workspace: Copy Workspace Dependency Paths Of...` - Opens a quick picker to select a package and copies its workspace dependency paths
 - `pnpm Workspace: Re-scan Workspace Packages` - Clears the package cache and re-scans the workspace

 ## Usage

+### Copy Workspace Dependency Names

 1. Open a pnpm workspace (a project with `pnpm-workspace.yaml`)
-2. Run `pnpm Workspace: Copy Workspace Dependencies Of...` from the Command Palette
+2. Run `pnpm Workspace: Copy Workspace Dependency Names Of...` from the Command Palette
 3. Select the package you want to get dependencies for
+4. The workspace dependency names will be copied to your clipboard, separated by newlines

+### Copy Workspace Dependency Paths

+1. Open a pnpm workspace (a project with `pnpm-workspace.yaml`)
+2. Run `pnpm Workspace: Copy Workspace Dependency Paths Of...` from the Command Palette
+3. Select the package you want to get dependency paths for
-4. The workspace dependencies will be copied to your clipboard, separated by newlines
+4. The workspace dependency paths will be copied to your clipboard, separated by newlines

 The extension automatically scans your workspace on first use and caches the results.
 Use the re-scan command if you've added or removed packages.